OWASP/samm/Supporting Resources/v1.5/MarkDown/parts/SAMM-1.5-LCS-1-Culture.md

 Starting from lightweight documentation to capture the most important details for users and operators, an organization evolves toward building complete operational security guides that are delivered with each release.

 In an advanced form, operational enablement also entails organization-level checks against individual project teams to ensure that information is being captured and shared according to expectations.

+### Lifecycle Security Monitoring Enablement
+The Operational Enablement (OE) practice is focused on gathering security critical information from the project teams building software and communicating it to the users and operators of the software.
+Without this information, even the most securely designed software carries undue risks since important security characteristics and choices will not be known at a deployment site.

 # Operations
 ## Activities Overview